nibble-4bits/aws-local-stepfunctions/README.md

 ## Features

 To see the list of features defined in the specification that have full support, partial support, or no support, refer to [this document](/docs/feature-support.md).

+## Use cases

+Why would you want to use this package?
+Below is a non-exhaustive list of use cases for `aws-local-stepfunctions`:

+- Testing state machines changes locally before deploying them to AWS.
+- Testing the integration between a state machine and the Lambda functions associated with it in `Task` states.
+- Debugging the code of associated Lambda functions interactively using the [`Task` state resource override feature](/docs/feature-support.md#task-state-resource-override).
+- Debugging a state machine by using the [event logs feature](/docs/feature-support.md#execution-event-logs), to better understand the transitions between states and how data flows between them.
+- Running state machines in the browser (not possible with [AWS Step Functions Local](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html)).

 ## Installation